Can Chickens Find Their Way Home?

 Yes.
 Chickens can wander off or escape, but they usually return at dusk, when they go to bed.
-They’re smarter than we give them credit for; they’ll remember where they came from and come back to roost when it’s getting dark.
+They’re smarter than we give them credit; they’ll remember where they came from and return to roost when it’s dark.

 There is only one ‘but’: your chickens had to be long enough in the coop to recognize it as their home.
 They have to associate the place where they roost with food and shelter.
 So it won’t work with newly purchased chickens.
-This is why you should always keep new adult chickens inside an enclosed run for a couple of days before letting them free range.
-Chicks can free range on their own as from 8 weeks old, if weather conditions are ‘normal’.
+This is why you should always keep new adult chickens inside an enclosed run for a couple of days before letting them free-range.
+Chicks can free range on their own from 8 weeks old if weather conditions are ‘normal’.

 How can chickens find their way home?

 Like in migratory birds, domesticated chickens also have a magnetic compass to find their way back home.
-They use the earth magnetic field to orientate.
-Several studies has been done to prove the existence of this magnetic compass in domesticated chickens.
-Which proves the important role of this mechanism in a birds daily navigational task.
+They use the earth’s magnetic field to orientate.
+Several studies have been done to prove the existence of this magnetic compass in domesticated chickens.
+This proves the important role of this mechanism in a bird’s daily navigational task.

 How far do chickens roam?

 Not very far.
-Most chickens won’t go further than 200 yards of their coop, especially if there is plenty to eat and drink in the area.
-But chicken owners with large land have seen their chickens use up the entire space, especially during winter, when there are less bugs to find.
+Most chickens won’t go further than 200 yards from their coop, especially if there is plenty to eat and drink in the area.
+But chicken owners with large land have seen their chickens use up the entire space, especially during winter, when there are fewer bugs to find.

 Reasons why your chicken is not returning home

-Like all pets, you don’t immedialty need to worry when your chickens isn’t returning home.
+Like all pets, you don’t immediately need to worry when your chicken isn’t returning home.
 The reason why could be quite innocent, but it can also be a sign of sickness or a predator attack.
 If you are worried, search the surrounding area of the chicken coop first.
-It’s not unusual for a chicken to hide in a less obvious place, but close to the coop.
+It’s not unusual for a chicken to hide in a less obvious place but close to the coop.

-When your chicken is wounded or injured, chances are she’s not able to return home.
+When your chicken is wounded or injured, chances are she cannot return home.

 Chickens free range or wander off as they please, and it’s nothing to worry about if you have the space for it.
 But be aware that chickens are much safer inside the run, even in the daytime.
 Many daytime predators are a treat for your flock, like the neighbor’s dog, snakes, or birds of prey.
-Free ranging your chickens has its benefits, but is not safer for you beloved birds.
+Free-ranging your chickens have its benefits but is not safer for your beloved birds.

 If your hens frequently free range, chances are, they’ll lay their eggs everywhere.
 And when one hen gets broody while free ranging, she’ll stay on the eggs no matter what.
-She won’t join the rest of the flock at dusk to return to the coop, but sits on the eggs until they hatch or, if the eggs aren’t fertilized, until the broodyness stops.
-You can try and find her, if you know where the hens lay their eggs.
+She won’t join the rest of the flock at dusk to return to the coop but sits on the eggs until they hatch or if the eggs aren’t fertilized until the broodiness stops.
+You can try and find her if you know where the hens lay their eggs.
 But otherwise, it’s easier to find a needle in a haystack.
-Just be patient, she’ll return some day.
+Just be patient; she’ll return someday.

 Chickens are curious animals and can wander off when looking for food.
 But they return home at dusk to roost.
-Chickens use the magnetic field of the earth to find their way back home, like migratory birds.
-If your chicken isn’t returning home after a day of free ranging, there are several problems that may have occurred like, broodyness, a predator attack or an injury.
+Chickens use the earth’s magnetic field to find their way back home, like migratory birds.
+If your chicken isn’t returning home after a day of free-ranging, there are several problems that may have occurred, like broodiness, a predator attack, or an injury.